Systems Theory & Audio Feedback

 Reinforcement: an amplifying feedback reinforces itself

 An amplifying feedback is self-reinforcing.
 Unimpeded, it transforms its system, destroying the old system and creating a new one.
+For example, the unimpeded audio feedback could blow a fuse in the sound system, leaving the event without sound.

 Reinforcement: a group of amplifying feedback cycles

 Other amplifying feedback cycles can reinforce the amplifying cycle under consideration, forming a group of mutually reinforcing cycles.
-This reinforcement occurs in the amplification of problem gambling and global heating, but not in the simpler sound system.
+This reinforcement occurs in the amplification of problem gambling and global warming, but not in the simpler sound system.

 Reinforcement: External events